 - Working with Indigenous entrepreneurs and businesses through our Indigenous Business Directory

 Ultimately, our Indigenous relations work aims to understand, establish, and collaborate on matters of mutual interest and benefit as it pertains to the lands and waters we share.

 Guiding principles for consultation

-When consulting with local Indigenous communities, we align with guidelines set by the federal government, as well as following our own principles.
-These principles are:
+When consulting with local Indigenous communities, we align with guidelines set by the federal government, and engage in a manner that is consistent with the following principles:

 Investing in Indigenous communities